kishanJCygnet/AutomationWhiz/wp-content/plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with CloudFlare? =
 Yes, it is but you need to read the details. <a href="http://www.wpfastestcache.com/tutorial/wp-fastest-cache-cloudflarecloudfront/">Click</a>

-= Is this plugin compatible with WP-Polls? =
-Yes, it is compatible with WP-Polls 100%.

-= Is this plugin compatible with Bulletproof Security? = Yes, it is compatible with Bulletproof Security 100%.

-= Is this plugin compatible with Wordfence Security? = Yes, it is compatible with Wordfence Security 100%.

 = Is this plugin compatible with qTranslate? =
 Yes, it is compatible with qTranslate 100%.

-= Is this plugin compatible with WPtouch Mobile? = Yes, it is compatible with WPtouch Mobile.

-= Is this plugin compatible with WP-PostRatings? = Yes, it is compatible with WP-PostRatings.

-= Is this plugin compatible with AdRotate? =
-No, it is NOT compatible with AdRotate.

 = Is this plugin compatible with WP Hide & Security Enhancer? = Yes, it is compatible with WP Hide & Security Enhancer.